UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module9/module9_00.md

 type: slides
 ---

-# What Did we Learn and What to Expect in Assignment 7
+# Congratulations on completing Programming in Python for Data Science!

 Notes: Script here
 <html>